How to analyze landing pages: the four signals beyond bounce rate

 What are the metrics of a landing page?

-The four signals above: engagement score (scroll plus duration), goal conversion rate, source-and-page cross-filter, entry-source share.
-Visitors and bounce rate are useful supporting metrics.
-Bounce rate alone is not enough.
+The four signals from this article: engagement score (scroll plus duration), goal conversion rate, the source-and-page cross-filter, and entry-source share.
+Visitors and bounce rate ride along as supporting metrics.
+They help.
+But bounce rate on its own is never enough.

 How can I track the performance of my landing page?

-Open a landing page in your analytics tool.
-Verify the page has at least one configured goal.
+Open the page in your analytics tool.
+Check that it has at least one goal configured.
 Read the four signals in order.
-If a signal disagrees with another (high engagement but low conversion, or low bounce but low engagement), that disagreement is the action item.
+When one signal disagrees with another, say high engagement but low conversion, or low bounce but low engagement, that disagreement is your to-do item.
+The conflict is the insight.

 Is a 70% bounce rate good?

 It depends on the engagement score and the page type.
-A 70% bounce on a blog post with 80% engagement is the success case.
+A 70% bounce on a blog post with 80% engagement is a win.
 A 70% bounce on a paid-ad landing page with 25% engagement is a real problem.
-The number on its own is uninformative.
+Same 70%, opposite verdicts.
+The number alone tells you nothing.

 Is 40% bounce rate good?